solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Read replicas

-[Read replicas][23] can be used to increase the PostgreSQL read throughput, improve performance for regional users, and implement disaster recovery.
+[Read replicas][Read replicas:] can be used to increase the PostgreSQL read throughput, improve performance for regional users, and implement disaster recovery.
 There is a cost.
 When creating one or more read replicas, be aware that additional charges will apply for the same compute and storage as the primary server.

 ## Deleted servers

-> ![Warning][22] **Warning:** If an administrator or bad actor deletes
+> ![Warning][64] **Warning:** If an administrator or bad actor deletes
 > the server in the Azure Portal or via automated methods, all backups
 > and read replicas will also be deleted.
-[Resource locks][24] must be
+[Resource locks][65] must be
-> created on the Azure Database for PostgreSQL Flexible Server resource group to add an extra
+> created on the Azure Database for PostgreSQL Flexible Server resource
-> layer of deletion prevention to the instances.
+> group to add an extra layer of deletion prevention to the instances.

 ## Regional failure